Senior care isn’t a single type of care.

 These levels of care are for CCRC residents who can no longer live without close support.
 They may need feeding assistance, continuous medical monitoring, medication administration, bathing and hygiene support, and full mobility support.

-Residential skilled nursing and residential memory care, in an ERS community like Deupree Cottages, represent the highest levels on our senior care continuum.
+Skilled nursing and assisted living memory care in an ERS community like Deupree Cottages represent the highest levels on our senior care continuum.

-Would you or your older loved one benefit from a care relationship with ERS?
+Would you or your older loved one benefit from living in an ERS community?

 Whatever your family’s need, we offer the level of care to meet it.